msharma24/msharma24.github.io/_posts/2021-07-12-aws-terraform-s3-backend.markdown

 layout: post
 title: Terraform Backend for multi-account AWS Architecture
 ---
+{% seo %}
 TL;DR How to create  S3 Bucket and DynamoDB Table for Terraform backend in a multi-account AWS environment.

 I'm working with a customer who has deployed  a multitude of AWS Accounts in their AWS Organisation and have arranged the AWS accounts in multiple Organisational Units (OU) .
 They have also leveraged the [AWS Control Tower](https://aws.amazon.com/controltower/?control-blogs.sort-by=item.additionalFields.createdDate&control-blogs.sort-order=desc) to easily set up the governance , security and the best practices across the AWS organisation.

 They have also adopted Terraform as the preferred  [Infrastructure as Code (IAC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) tool, and using a separate AWS S3 Bucket and a DynamoDb Table as the [Terraform backend ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) per AWS account is one of the community best practices.

 This created the need to having a fully automated solution in place to deploy an AWS S3 Bucket and a DynamoDB Table in each of the existing and future  AWS Accounts with a standard configuration  , so that the teams across the organisation can use the same AWS S3 Bucket and the DynamoDB Table for the Terraform State  management of their application stack environment(s).